Are You An Abused Man? Three Questions

 1. Helpless and hopeless.
 If her behavior makes you feel helpless, hopeless, powerless, crazy, confused, overwhelmed, scared, anxious, stressed, fatigued, and physically ill, you may be experiencing common trauma symptoms associated with abuse.
 Admitting the problem is often the first and most important step you can take to solving the problem.

 2. Role reversal.
-Imagine if you and your wife/girlfriend could switch genders.
-How would you and, let’s say, oh, I don’t know. . . support staff at a woman’s domestic violence shelter view your wife’s/girlfriend’s behavior toward you if she were a man and you were a woman?
+Imagine if you and your wife or girlfriend could switch genders.
+How would you and, let’s say, oh, I don’t know. . . the support staff at a woman’s domestic violence shelter view her behavior toward you if she were a man and you were a woman?
 If the answer is, “He’s an abusive creep.
-You need to protect yourself and your children, create a safety plan and get out,” then your wife/girlfriend is an abuser and you’re an abused man in the context of your relationship.
+You need to protect yourself and your children, create a safety plan and get out,” then your wife or girlfriend is an abuser and you’re an abused man in the context of your relationship.

 Domestic violence shelters don’t tell an abused woman who’s seeking help and protection from her male abuser to stick it out and be patient.
-DV shelters don’t tell an abused woman to have empathy for her male abuser and to try to understand his feeeeeeeeeeeelings and point of view.
+DV shelters don’t tell an abused woman to have empathy for her male abuser and to try to understand his feelings and point of view.
 DV shelters don’t tell an abused woman to stay with her male abuser for the sake of the children and to honor her commitments.
-DV shelters most certainly do not tell an abused woman that she needs to change her behaviors, so that her male abuser will stop abusing her.
+DV shelters most certainly do not tell an abused woman that she needs to change her behaviors, so that her husband or boyfriend will stop abusing her.

 Enough with the double standards already.